What is a Stock Appreciation Right (SAR)?

-Stock Appreciation Right (SAR) refers to the right to be paid compensation equivalent to an increase in the company’s common stock price over a base or the appreciation of equity shares currently being traded on the public market.
+A Stock Appreciation Right (SAR) refers to the right to be paid compensation equivalent to an increase in the company’s common stock price over a base or the value of appreciation of the equity shares currently being traded on the public market.

-An SAR is a form of deferred incentive compensation to employees when the company’s stock’s appreciated in market value above the option exercise price.
+An SAR is a form of deferred incentive compensation to employees and is paid out when the company’s stock’s appreciated in market value above the option exercise price.
 It works the same way as a stock option since it gives its holder the right to receive an amount equal to the excess of the optioned shares’ market value during a defined period of time.
-However, an SAR differs from a stock option in that an employee receives the same proceeds without the cash outlay associated with an exercise price.
+However, an SAR differs from a stock option in that an employee receives the same proceeds without the cash outlay associated with having to purchase the option.

 - Stock Appreciation Right (SAR) entitles an employee, who is a shareholder in a company, to a cash payment proportionate to the appreciation of stock traded on a public exchange market.